--Penn State President Eric J. Barron in a statement urging solidarity against racism and denouncing hate speech
+-Penn State President Emeritus Eric J. Barron in a statement urging solidarity against racism and denouncing hate speech

 "We call for an end to these tragic events; and we mourn with those whose hearts are breaking.
 We remain committed to our ongoing work to upend systemic racism and create a culture defined by equity and justice."

--President Barron's message to the community following the shooting of Walter Wallace, Jr.
+-Penn State President Emeritus Eric J. Barron's message to the community following the shooting of Walter Wallace, Jr.